Unboxed-Software/solana-course/content/transfer-hook.md

 where `ver` is the latest version of `solana-program` supporting rustc 1.68.0-dev
 ```

-You will also want the latest version of the anchor CLI installed.
-You can follow along the steps listed here to update via avm https://www.anchor-lang.com/docs/avm
+We will also be using the Anchor CLI in this Lab.
+If you need to install the Anchor CLI, you can the steps [here to update via avm](https://www.anchor-lang.com/docs/avm) or run:

-or simply run

 ```bash
 avm install latest